 It did the trick.

-“People want to know why we took it down and offer to help pay to have it put back,” Smith said.
+“People want to know why we took it down and offer to help pay to have it put back,” Smith once said.
 “It’s become one of the most recognizable symbols of Bend.”